FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - **"Sync-drift"**: Temporary will alignment that predictably disperses
 - **"Anchor-node"**: Individuals who stabilize group will dynamics
-- **"Flutter-match"**: High-energy but unstable will coalescence (This is AI generated, actually useful neologism xD Plenty of useful ai generated content in these documents (I have used basically all kinds))
+- **"Flutter-match"**: High-energy but unstable will coalescence

 **Computational Utility Space**:
 - **"Compute-dense"**: Pathways with high calculation per network hop